-LEVEL of ASSURANCE Low Medium High TECHNICAL Criteria The applicant declares that the required level of integrity has been achieved .
+LEVEL of ASSURANCE Low Medium High TECHNICAL OSO Criteria The applicant declares that the required level of integrity has been achieved 1 .
 The applicant has supporting evidence that the required level of integrity is achieved.
-This is typically done by testing, analysis, simulation , inspection, design review or through operational experience.
+This is typically done by testing, analysis, simulation 2 , inspection, design review or through operational experience.
 EASA validates the claimed level of integrity.
-OSO Comments Supporting evidence may or may not be available.
-When simulation is used, the validity of the targeted environment used in the simulation needs to be justified.
+EASA validates the claimed level of integrity.
+Comments 1 Supporting evidence may or may not be available.
+2 When simulation performed, the validity of the targeted environment that is used in the simulation needs to be justified.
 N/A